-Neonatal Intracranial Hemorrhage (ICH) (sometimes called a "brain bleed") is a bleeding inside the brain of the newborn.
-When this happens, the blood vessels within the brain tear and the blood spreads to other areas of the brain tissue.
-It can be difficult to diagnose an ICH because the symptoms can be slow to occur, and the baby may be acting normally for a while.
+A brain bleed is when the blood vessels within the brain tear and the blood spreads to other areas of the brain tissue.
+It can be difficult to diagnose a brain bleed.
+Symptoms can be slow to occur, and the baby may appear normal.

 The newborns with the highest risk of ICH are premature babies that are born more than ten weeks before the due date.
-However, ICH can also happen with normal, term deliveries.
-There are different categories of newborn brain bleeds, and the area of the brain that is affected will determine the symptoms.
+However, brain bleeds happen with normal, term deliveries.
+Severe hypoxic-ischemic insults can cause intraventricular hemorrhage in full-term neonates.

 Speed of diagnosis is key.
-It is medical malpractice for a doctor to miss a diagnosis that any reasonable prudent doctor would make.
-Every pediatric neurosurgeon will tell you that they would greatly prefer to see a newborn as soon as possible after the diagnosis of intracerebral bleed, hydrocephalus and increased intracranial pressure is made.
+It is medical malpractice for a doctor to miss a diagnosis that any reasonably prudent doctor would make.
+Every pediatric neurosurgeon will tell you that they would greatly prefer to see a newborn as soon as possible after the diagnosis of intracerebral bleed, hydrocephalus, and increased intracranial pressure is made.
 The sooner the diagnosis is made, the sooner the indicated procedure can be performed.
 This makes a big difference in the ultimate neurological prognosis is improved.What Causes Neonatal Intracranial Hemorrhage?

 Conditions that contribute to ICH in this situation include Respiratory Distress Syndrome (RDS) and unstable blood pressure of the baby.
 But every baby who is born early does not develop ICH.
 Sometimes a healthy term newborn can show the symptoms, and these symptoms can be serious.

-One of the highest risk factors for a dangerous brain bleed involves vacuum or forceps assisted deliveries.
+One of the highest risk factors for a dangerous brain bleed involves vacuum or forceps assisted.
 This can be caused by the pressure of the forceps or vacuum on the baby's skull as the doctor attempts to help the baby come out of the birth canal.
 Tiny blood vessels in the brain can be injured and start to bleed.
-In modern medical care, babies from these assisted deliveries should be closely monitored for signs of distress.Signs and Symptoms
+In modern medical care, babies from these assisted deliveries should be closely monitored for signs of distress.

 There might also be abnormalities in the newborn period such as fussiness, high-pitched cry, and difficulty in sucking.
-These latter symptoms can also be consistent a baby without a brain bleed, too, of course.
+These latter symptoms can also be consistent with a baby without a brain bleed, too, of course.

 A cranial ultrasound will be done soon after the admission to the NICU, and this does not use any radiation.
 Many of these birth injury cases are the result of the failure of the doctors to get a neurosurgical consult and perform an ultrasound which would indicate the need for immediate surgery.

 An MRI (magnetic resonance imaging) is also used to take detailed pictures of the brain without x-rays.
-A CT Scan uses x-rays to take multiple images of the brain, and because this involves radiation, it may be used only when surgical intervention is needed.
+A CT scan uses x-rays to take multiple images of the brain, and because this involves radiation, it may be used only when surgical intervention is needed.

 If surgery is necessary, a neurosurgeon (a specialist in brain and spine surgery) will perform a procedure to relieve the pressure on the baby's brain.
 For the right diagnosis of ICH, the doctor must perform further testing to determine whether brain tissue is involved in the bleed.
 According to one clinical study, when ICH involved the brain tissue, the rate of newborn death was almost 25% within that study.